tbensky/PhysicsLabs/README.md

 ### Data Analysis

-* Plot log of diameter (y-axis) vs log of projectile energy.
+* Plot ln of diameter (y-axis) vs ln of projectile energy (x-axis).
 Slope should be the scaling-law power.
 * Include data point of Barringer Crater on the plot (look it up somewhere).
 * Help on the data analysis: [Part I](https://youtu.be/5eSZBGsqpXY) and [Part II](https://youtu.be/qLKiolOsyIc)